MansiSingh111/Flight_Price_and_Customer_Satisfaction_Predictor/README.md

-# Flight & Customer Prediction
+# Flight Price & Customer Satisfaction Prediction

 A machine learning project for predicting flight prices and customer satisfaction using Python, scikit-learn, XGBoost, and Streamlit.